vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `source()` returns the existing `AnnotationBuilder`.
 The shared code supplies dense owners, basic fallback annotations, range accumulation, and order-independent sample links; the format supplies meaningful labels, fields, table structure, and descriptions.
 A region owner contains both its instrument and region indexes, so several disjoint source records can all point to one logical region.

-`value()` is a narrow escape hatch for unusual format adjustments, not a second construction path. `regionAt()` similarly permits an exact source record to be attached to a region that was already present in an ordinary `Instrument` value.
-The builder rechecks final model ranges during `finish()`, but additions should normally use `add`, `append`, and `region()` so stable indexing and links stay automatic.
+`value()` is read-only.
+Samples, instruments, and regions are completed before insertion; structural additions use `add`, `append`, and `region()` so stable indexes and sample links stay automatic. `regionAt()` permits an exact source record to be attached to a region that was already present in an ordinary `Instrument` value.

 Both builders work without a source-map sink for detached value construction.
 Their `source()` calls remain harmless and still contribute ranges.
 Detached code can retain a `SampleRefLookup`; ordinary scan code gets the same behavior automatically from `ScanResultBuilder` after committing a sample builder.